percona/percona-xtradb-cluster/doc/source/wsrep-status-index.rst

 Number of ``FC_PAUSE`` events sent since the last status query.

+.. variable:: wsrep_flow_control_status

+This variable shows whether or not a node has flow control enabled for normal traffic.
+It does not indicate the status of flow control during SST.

 .. variable:: wsrep_gcache_pool_size

 This variable shows the size of the page pool and dynamic memory allocated for